-One of the cleaning industry's core problems is simple: when the client cannot see the work, it becomes easy to compare contractors as if they are interchangeable.
+One problem in commercial cleaning is simple: when the client cannot see the work, contractors start to look interchangeable.

-That is not a commentary on skill.
-Many contractors are excellent at what they do.
-The problem is that cleaning, done well, is invisible.
+That is not a comment on skill.
+Many contractors do strong work.
+The problem is that cleaning, done well, is quiet.
 The facility manager walks in at 8 AM and the building looks fine — the same as it looked yesterday.
-There is no artifact of the work.
-No visible before-and-after.
-No evidence that a team of three spent four hours there overnight.
+There is no record that a team of three spent four hours there overnight.

-When your work leaves no trace, the only thing a client can compare you on is price.
-And the contractor with a lower number always wins that comparison.
-The way out of that trap is not a better sales pitch or a cheaper bid.
+When your work leaves no record, price becomes the easiest comparison.
+The way out is not a better sales pitch or a cheaper bid.
 It is proof.
-Contractors who can show what they did — with documented records, not just their word — change the renewal conversation from "what are you charging?" to "what are you delivering?"
+Contractors who can show what they did with documented records change the renewal conversation from "what are you charging?" to "what are you delivering?"

 Key Takeaways